ethpwn/ethpwn/docs/docs/ethpwn/global_state.md

 ```

 ## 🪪 ContractMetadata
-`ethpwn` manages the compiled contract metadata in a global `ContractMetadata` object, which can be accessed via `CONTRACT_METADATA`.
+Whenever you compile contracts within a Python script, `ethpwn` manages the compiled contract metadata in a *temporay* global `ContractMetadata` object that can be accessed via the `CONTRACT_METADATA` object.
-This holds the information about contracts that were compiled using `ethpwn` in the current session, and can be used to retrieve the `ContractMetadata` for those contracts.

-This information is not stored globally to avoid having to deal with naming conflicts, version management, etc.
+Note that, this object does NOT persists after the termination of your script.
-Instead, we store the corresponding `ContractMetadata` whenever you record a contract in the `contract_registry`, where
-the contract being deployed is unambiguous, since the contracts on the blockchain are, in principle, immutable.
+Instead, we store the corresponding `ContractMetadata` object only you record a contract in the `contract_registry` (in this case the contract being deployed is unambiguous).

-In the current session you can retrieve contracts by name, e.g., if you have previously compiled the code of the uniswap router contract, you can use `CONTRACT_METADATA['UniswapV2Router02']` to retrieve the `ContractMetadata` for this contract.

-You can also retrieve the `ContractMetadata` for a contract that is stored in the `contract_registry` by using `contract_registry().get(<contract_address>).metadata`.

 The contract metadata contains, among other things, the following information: